Mr-Smyth/sunwhere/testing.md

   **Known Issues:**

-  1. Location was incorrect, but this was due to issue with returned data from geolocation, which is out of my control.
+  1. Location was incorrect, but this was due to an issue with returned data from geolocation, which is out of my control.
 However i do expect this issue to be less obvious on a mobile platform.

 **[Back to index](#Table-of-Contents)**